thpkml/Java-Concepts/README.md

 They are added as a part of my own learning journey during in 2017 BTEC HND course.
 I did not want to clutter the repo with everything I learned.
 Hence, only the things that I found interesting during my study are added here.
+The repo contains the following:
+- use of named and annonymous arrays
+- calculation of geometric shapes using Math class
+- examples of mathematical operations for sale, tax etc.
+- use of system input
 ## Why
 This repo has a dual purpose:
 - everytime I need to relearn some forgotten java basics, I visit the repo.